-Regional Directors (RD), Associate RDs, and the respective office director (or delegated employee of the office director) of each purchase cardholder at the Central Office must approve monthly purchase card vendor statements.
-Additionally, the NCUA Charge Card Program Coordinator (or delegated employee) reviews the consolidated purchase card statements each month for the agency.
-The Charge Card Program Coordinator brings any noted questionable or inappropriate charges to the attention of the appropriate RD or office director for justification and resolution.
+Regional Directors (RD), Associate RDs, and the respective office director (or delegated employee of the office director) of each purchase cardholder at the Central Office must approve monthly purchase card vendor statements and logs.
+Additionally, the A/OPC (or delegated employee) reviews the consolidated purchase card statements each month for the agency.
+The A/OPC brings any noted questionable or inappropriate charges to the attention of the appropriate RD or office director for justification and resolution.